BladeZhenLei/Conjectures-Problems/README.md

 <br/>
 For $n=4$, we have $21219553216129$ divides $p_4$.
 <br/>
-(Note: this result was obtained on 2/24/2022, through one month of continous computation using paid cloud computing which should be credited to the original author, see
+(Note: this result was obtained on 2/24/2022 through one month of exhaustive paid cloud computing which should be credited to the original author (who spent $20 on it) see
 <a href="https://www.zhihu.com/question/512482114/answer/2319816820?utm_id=0"> Original Answer (in Chinese) </a>.
 <br/>
 For $n\geq{4}$, we have $34276387$ divides $p_5$, and in general, $4423$ divides $p_6$ or greater.